leonardcser/PI_approximation/README.md

             └── "YourState.java" .............. overrides "YourApplicationState.java"
 </pre>

-6. Add a new instance of the Application in [Loop.java](src/com/leo/jtengine/Loop.java) main method
+6. Create App.java and add a new instance of the Application in it

 <a name="demo"></a>
 ## Demos